 There is a strong emphasis on students learning in mainstream classes whenever possible, by providing adult assistance where appropriate.
 We take particular account of your child’s individual needs in setting the structure for academic subjects and by offering opportunities for additional support within our resourced bases.

 We are in the privileged position of being able to offer an inclusive curriculum to students with a broad spectrum of need, including student wheelchair users, hearing or visually impaired students and those with a learning need.
 At both Key Stage Three and Key Stage Four a number of routes of study are available, thus ensuring that all educational needs are met.

 The admission procedure is the same as for all students, as is their access to extra-curricular activities.
 We follow National Guidelines and the school’s Special Educational Needs and Disability (SEND) Information Report, together with the Accessibility Plan, reviewed and updated annually.

-If your child has a special educational need, we invite you to contact Mrs J. Williams, Head of the Learning Support Department, to discuss how we may be able to help.
+If your child has a special educational need, we invite you to contact Ms Ara, Assistant Headteacher SENCO, to discuss how we may be able to help.

 POINT was established in 2010 by 4 parents and carers of children and young people with additional needs and disabilities.
 Our driving mission was to ensure that parents and carers had access to meaningful information, advice, and peer support, whilst enabling their voices to be heard to drive change and shape better services.

 SENDIASS is short for Special Educational Needs and Disability (SEND) Information, Advice Support Service (IASS) and exists to help parents and carers of children who have, or may have, special educational needs and/or disabilities; and children and young people themselves, in matters relating to their Education, Health or Social Care provision.